Ehsan70/Mininet_LINC_script/LINCoe_and_iControl.md

 This document shows how to use LINC-Switch to simulate simple optical network like on the diagram below:

+# 2. setting up the linc-oe #
+Here is the topology:
 ```
            |       (1)       |      |      (2)       |      |       (3)       |
 [tap0]-----|[1]  <PO-SW>  [2]|~~~~~~|[1]  <O-SW>  [2]|~~~~~~|[1]  <PO-SW>  [2]|-----[tap1]